03-JS/ControlCompanyDetector/README.md

 - Coil-Head
 - Nutcracker
 - Jester
-- Lasso man (yes, it can also detect him)
+- Lasso man (yes, it can also detect it)